ZoBoRf/ZILCH-How-to/README.md

 ![Z-machine tool chain](images/Z-machine-ToolChain.png)

-The second one illustrates a code snippet which illustrates the translation process from `ZIL` to `ZAP` accomplished by `ZILCH`, the `ZIL Compiler`.
+The second one shows a code snippet which illustrates the translation process from `ZIL` to `ZAP` accomplished by `ZILCH`, the `ZIL Compiler`.
 The slide comparses the `ZIL` `MATCH-FCN` routine in source and compiled form.
 This was the first time I saw a direct comparison